Rottnest Island Wadjemup Walk Trail Project

 The Bickley Bay Walk

-The Bickley Bay Walk has just been completed and takes you from Thomson Bay to Oliver Hill, traversing the Defence Heritage Trail at Kingstown, the picturesque Henrietta Rocks and experiencing the diverse birdlife, migratory and resident shorebirds, of Serpentine Salt Lake.
+The Bickley Bay Walk opened in Dec 2013.
+It takes you from Thomson Bay to Oliver Hill, traversing the Defence Heritage Trail at Kingstown, the picturesque Henrietta Rocks and experiencing the diverse birdlife, migratory and resident shorebirds, of Serpentine Salt Lake.
 The trail is 9.4km long and should take the average user from 2 to 4 hrs.
 In 2014 other sections of the trail will begin to link from the existing walk taking you further to outer parts of the Island.

 You will be able to walk from Thompson Bay to Oliver Hill in the morning, where you can partake in a highly informative guided tour of the WW2 Guns and Tunnels.
 Following this you could head to Salmon Bay to have your picnic lunch, then work off the sandwiches with a cross country trail to Wadjemup Lighthouse (which you may climb if the Guides are on duty).
 To round off the day, make your way back through the Lakes Walk to catch the amazing colours of the dipping sun on the salt lakes before a well-deserved cool drink overlooking the stunning Thomson Bay.